ngochiencse/iOS-Template-Project/README.md

 # iOS Template Project
-This is a template project for ios application development using MVVM and Coordinator.
+This is a template project for ios application development.

 [TOC]